vikaskedia/app.aiworkspace.pro/readme.md

     4. Drizzle

 # How to run on local?
-1. inside webapp .. do npm install
+1. inside web-frontend .. do npm install
 2. copy env.sample to .env and fill in the values
 3. npm run dev